kubernetes/kubernetes/docs/design/admission_control.md

 * Enable an easy-to-use mechanism to provide admission control to cluster
 * Enable a provider to support multiple admission control strategies or author their own
 * Ensure any rejected request can propagate errors back to the caller with why the request failed
-* Enable usage of cluster resources to satisfy admission control criteria
-* Enable admission controller criteria to change without requiring restart of kube-apiserver

-Policy is focused on answering if a user is authorized to perform an action.
+Authorization via policy is focused on answering if a user is authorized to perform an action.

 Admission Control is focused on if the system will accept an authorized action.

-The Kubernetes cluster may choose to dismiss an authorized action based on any number of admission control strategies they choose to author and deploy:
+Kubernetes may choose to dismiss an authorized action based on any number of admission control strategies.

-1. Quota enforcement of allocated desired usage
-2. Pod black-lister to restrict running specific images on the cluster
-3. Privileged container checker
-4. Host port reservation
-5. Volume validation - e.g. may or may not use hostDir, etc.
-6. Min/max constraint checker for pod requested resources
-7. ...

-This proposal therefore attempts to enumerate the basic design, and describe how any number of admission controllers could be injected.
+This proposal documents the basic design, and describes how any number of admission control plug-ins could be injected.

+Implementation of specific admission control strategies are handled in separate documents.

 ## kube-apiserver